IMPORT

 ROW SEPARATOR

-• 'CR': Corresponds to the ASCII character 0x0d (Macintosh)
+'CR' corresponds to the ASCII character 0x0d (macOS).

 SKIP

-Number of rows which will be omitted.
+Number of rows that will be omitted in the import.
 This can be useful if you have to include header information within the data files.
-Skip corresponds to the number of line breaks (ROW SEPARATOR), even if they occur inside data.
+SKIP defines rows by line breaks (defined by ROW SEPARATOR) even if they occur inside data.

 TRIM, LTRIM, RTRIM